Digimon Ghost Game

 Digimon Ghost Game (デジモンゴーストゲーム, Dejimon Gōsuto Gēmu) is a Japanese anime television series produced by Toei Animation, and the ninth anime series in the Digimon franchise.
 The series was broadcast on Fuji TV from October 2021 to March 2023.
-An English dub of the first 33 episodes has been announced and is set to air in the United Kingdom and Ireland in 2025.
+An English dub of the series premiered on BBC iPlayer in the United Kingdom in December 2025.

 Plot

 In the near future, new, innovative, and more advanced technology has emerged.
 On social networks, rumors are circulating about strange phenomena caused by beings known as "Hologram Ghosts".
 Hiro Amanokawa is a middle school freshman at Hazakura Academy, who, after activating a mysterious device left behind by his father called the "Digivice -V-", can now see creatures called Digimon that cannot be seen by ordinary people.

 After meeting Gammamon, a mischievous Digimon entrusted to him by his father Hokuto, Hiro becomes caught up in various strange phenomena.
 A man with a sewn mouth steals time from humans, a mummy wanders around at night and kidnaps humans... the Hologram Ghosts are all around us and are targeting us.
 Alongside their friends Ruli Tsukiyono and Angoramon, and later Kiyoshirō Higashimitarai and Jellymon, Hiro and Gammamon dive into the mysterious world where these creatures live—a side of the world nobody is aware of.